SightDev/PHP-Panel/README.md

 # 🔒 Access Control

     The loader management section is restricted to admin users only to ensure security and control.
+    When using the api use aapi.php instead of api.php.

 This project enhances the original panel’s functionality while maintaining ease of use and accessibility for administrators. 🚀